-You don't need to be a trained first-aid or medical professional to use the AED as the device uses voice prompts and visual indicators to guide the assistor through the resuscitation sequence that may include both defibrillation and CPR.
+You do not need to be a trained first-aid or a medical professional to use the AED.
+The device uses voice prompts and visual indicators to guide the assistor through the resuscitation sequence that may include both defibrillation and CPR.

 Other first-aid provision